luizpvas/turbo-replay/README.md

 })

 // The user disconnected from a channel and we're retrying to reconnect.
-// It's good to show some 'reconnecting...' indication here. window.addEventListener('turbo-replay:disconnected', (ev) => {
+// It's good to show a visual 'reconnecting...' indication somewhere in your app. window.addEventListener('turbo-replay:disconnected', (ev) => {
   console.log('disconnected', ev.detail.channel)
 })

 // The user reconnected after being offline a little bit.
-// Hide the 'reconnecting...' indicationk here. window.addEventListener('turbo-replay:reconnected', (ev) => {
+// Hide the visual 'reconnecting...' indication here. window.addEventListener('turbo-replay:reconnected', (ev) => {
   console.log('reconnected', ev.detail.channel)
 })

 // The user reconnected, but the latest received message was older
 // than the oldest message in the cache.
 There's nothing we can do
-// here to recover the state.
-You can reload the whole application
+// to recover the state here.
-// or show some indication asking the user to reload. window.addEventListener('turbo-replay:unrecoverable', (ev) => {
+window.addEventListener('turbo-replay:unrecoverable', (ev) => {
   console.log('unrecoverable', ev.detail.channel)
 })